HiMamaInc/payrix/README.md

 ## License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the attached Apache 2.0 license.

 ## Code of Conduct